DRTorresRuiz/AnomalyDetection/README.md

 # Anomaly Detection

-We are detecting anomalies using Markov chains and temperature sensors.
+This repository contains a simple example about how to detect anomalies using Markov chains and temperature sensors.

-> It works with Python and ARDUINO
+> Works with Python and ARDUINO

 > Temperature sensor NTCLE100